Namoshek/laravel-redis-sentinel/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=namoshek_laravel-redis-sentinel&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=namoshek_laravel-redis-sentinel)
 [![License](https://poser.pugx.org/namoshek/laravel-redis-sentinel/license)](https://packagist.org/packages/namoshek/laravel-redis-sentinel)

-This package provides a Laravel Redis driver which allows to connect to a Redis master through a Redis Sentinel instance.
+This package provides a Laravel Redis driver which allows connecting to a Redis master through a Redis Sentinel instance.
 The package is intended to be used in a Kubernetes environment or similar, where connecting to Redis Sentinels is possible through a load balancer.

 This driver is an alternative to [`monospice/laravel-redis-sentinel-drivers`](https://github.com/monospice/laravel-redis-sentinel-drivers).